 - Create a new empty Unity project.
 Choose the 2D template.

 - Download and install Yarn Spinner.
-Head to the download page, and download Yarn Spinner.
-Once you've downloaded Yarn Spinner, open the
+Go to the installation instructions, and follow the directions there.

 - Play the game.
 Use the left and right arrow keys to move, and the space bar to talk to characters.